siobhain/cormeen-walkers/README.md

 # Cormeen Walkers

 SOB 👩🏻‍💻 View an example of this section [here](https://github.com/kera-cudmore/Bully-Book-Club#bully-book-club-website)

 # Overview
 Cormeen Walkers is a website about walking groups that meet for their walk at Cormeen Sports Complex in rural Co Meath.
 There are 3 diverse walking groups that meet weekly although one group, the Power Walkers meet twice a week.
 Each group has their own pace and distance but all walks are completed in an hour.
 The website gives information about when each group meet, where they meet & how far they walk.
-Each quarter there is a longer 3 hour walk walk in the nearby mountain and details about this excursion can be received by signing up for the newsletter.
+Each quarter there is a longer 3 hour walk in the nearby mountain and details about this excursion can be received by signing up for the newsletter.
 There is a gallery with photos taken by Cormeen Walkers.

 ## Goal
-I created this website as I was continually contacted for information about these walking groups, when and where they meetup etc & I want to be able to direct them to the website whihc will give them all of the information they seek.
+I created this website as I was continually contacted for information about these walking groups, when and where they meetup etc & I want to be able to direct them to the website which will give them all of the information they seek.
 I specifically do not want to include a contact phone number as I am trying to avoid receiving calls.

 ## Target Audience
 This website is a landing page for